 With GDD, you have the benefit of better cash flow management with a lower upfront cost.
 Your launch pad website will be up and running within a month, taking all the pain out of the traditional website creation process.
 Then begins the data analysis and validation process - justifying the decision-making process for better design in order to make the website perform and work better.

-The question to ask yourself: Do you prefer the upfront costs and risks of a traditional website that may not be able to do the job, or a Growth Driven Design website that is always getting better and delivering better results for you?
+Do you prefer the upfront costs and risks of a traditional website that may not be able to do the job, or a website that is continually optimized and delivering better results for you?